Ki11i0n4ir3/str2hex/README.md

 # str2hex

-this script is for String to hex,
+this script is for String to hex encode,

   ./str2hex.py "word for encode"